Chester Lake (Law & Order: Special Victims Unit): Character biography

 Lake becomes a main character in Season 9.
 In "Avatar", Lake is shown to be a collector of rare books.
-During that same episode is revealed that the bookstore owner Gregory Searle is the rapist and kidnapper in a case.
-As seen in "Harm", he often suffers from insomnia, which he tries to combat by taking nighttime walks through the city.
+During that same episode, it is revealed that Gregory Searle (Kevin Tighe), the owner of a bookstore he frequents, is a rapist and kidnapper of young girls.
+As seen in "Harm", Lake often suffers from insomnia, which he tries to combat by taking nighttime walks through the city.
 He has picked up bits of information during his walks, such as the noises of particular industrial plants and a knowledge of which restaurants are favored by different ethnic groups, that have occasionally been used by the squad to advance their investigations.
 During "Svengali", Lake suffers a concussion when a pipe bomb hidden in a pizza goes off in the squad room.
 Despite his protests, he is transported to the hospital.
-While going over surveillance he was able to find the bomber who was attacking Benson at her apartment but he is able to get reinforcements to help her.
-In "Fight", Lake uses his past as a foster child to help two brothers who were accused of a crime.
-After the brothers were found innocent, Lake pulled some strings to ensure that they remain in college and planned to reunite them with their mother.
-However, Fin found her dead and Lake took them to Red Lobster in her place, since she wanted to do that herself.
+While going over surveillance, he finds the bomber who attacked Benson at her apartment and calls in reinforcements to help her.
+In "Fight", Lake uses his past as a foster child to help two brothers who were falsely accused of rape and murder.
+After the brothers were found innocent, Lake pulls strings to ensure that they remain in college and plans to reunite them with their mother, a recovering heroin addict.
+After she dies of an overdose, Lake takes them to Red Lobster in her place, since she wanted to do that herself.

 In the season 9 finale, "Cold", it is revealed that Lake attends a meeting of individuals called the Vidocq Society in Philadelphia who share information on "cold" murder cases.
 He later disappears after shooting and killing a fellow police officer who was suspected of raping two illegal immigrants a decade earlier.
 Lake, who found the surviving victim, is arrested for murder.
-However, more evidence leads to the discovery that Lake was shot at by someone else and killed the other cop in self-defense, and this leads to a second suspect, a fellow NYPD officer with a history of brutality.
-Following a jury deadlock in the case of the second suspect, Lake is found standing over the suspect's body and is arrested again for murder.
+However, more evidence leads to the discovery that Lake was shot at by someone else and killed the other cop in self-defense, and this leads to a second suspect, Thomas Crane (Jack Gwaltney), a fellow NYPD officer with a history of brutality.
+Following a jury deadlock in the case of the second suspect, Lake is found standing over Crane's body and is arrested again for murder.